bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Character/STRSM_OCL_Character-Names.md

 | 98 | Zari | Zaeden | Zaid |
 | 99 | Zev | Zand | Zarina |
 | 100 | Zoya | Zavir | Zolmon |
-^table-STRSM-OCL-OclCharacterGivenName
+^table-Given-Name

 ## Oracle: Character Family Name
 This oracle can be used to replace the one provided on [[SF_CH5_Character-Names#Oracle Character Family Name|Character Family Name Oracle]].

-> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> [!mechanics]- | Roll > `dice: [[OT_STRSM_OCL_Characters^Name-Family]]` | Guidance
 > Given and Family names are presented as an intended pair, so you may roll once for both if you choose.
 Given and family names can often be reversed, or used independently as standalone names.
-These “dirtside names” are usually reserved for family and close friends. ^guidance-OclCharacterFamilyName
+These “dirtside names” are usually reserved for family and close friends. ^guidance-Family-Name

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | --- | --- | --- |